Khairil Shahme Suhaimi: Indera SC

 Khairil moved to Indera SC in 2017 and shortly after was appointed club captain, replacing Afi Aminuddin who left for Kota Ranger.
 He managed to win the Brunei FA Cup later in the season, the first ever for Indera.
 He also gained continental club competition experience at the 2020 AFC Cup.
 He scored his first and solitary league goal for Indera in their opening fixture of the 2021 Brunei Super League season against BSRC on 20 June.

 Kasuka

 Khairil left Indera to join Kasuka for their 2022 Brunei FA Cup campaign.
 His team finished as runners-up to DPMM at the conclusion of the season.
 In the 2023 domestic season, his team went undefeated after 16 games in the league, crowning them as champions for the shortened season.
 They repeated their feat in dramatic fashion in the following season, beating DPMM II 2–3 in their final fixture.
+The reverse happened to Kasuka in the 2025–26 season, where they lost in the final match against Indera SC after dominating the league the entire time.